 - Aikido principles can help with programming. @sleepyfox who used to be an Aikido trainer did a session on how he uses these principles in his programming work, which I find fascinating

 - Tests should cover behaviors and not classes.
-This is a key thing we teach people at our unit testing and TDD sessions, but it’s good to see they are confirmed by fellow craftsmen.
+This is a key thing we teach people at our unit testing and TDD sessions, but it’s good to see they are confirmed by fellow crafters.

 - Functional programming is a way of expressing what you want to do and not how you want to do it.
 I think good design allows you to focus first on what you want to do and leave the implementation (how to do it) as a detail.
 The only problem I see with functional programming is that it tends to create hard to read code, at least for people who don’t know how to think in functional terms.
 It’s worth noticing that hybrid languages that mix object oriented, functional and dynamic features, are growing in popularity.
 Remembering this principle is always useful for creating good design in any language.